-In fact, if your kids are 10 or older and they enjoy thrill-rides more than anything else at an amusement park, you’d probably better skip LEGOLAND altogether.
+In fact, if your kids are 10 or older and they enjoy thrill rides more than anything else at an amusement park, you’d probably better skip LEGOLAND resorts altogether.

-But if you’ve got littles (2-10 year olds), this is the park for you.
-Not only is it a great trial run to see if your kids can hang at an amusement park, it has a lot of small-child rides and activities.
+But if you’ve got little ones (2-10 years old), this is the park for you.
+Not only is it a great trial run to see if your kids can hang at an amusement park, but it also has a lot of little-kid rides and activities.

 The cost, though!
-Depending on whether you’re at the Florida park or the California park, tickets can range from $75 -$100 for one person for one day.
-To make it more affordable, here are some tips to help you do LEGOLAND on your current budget.
+Depending on whether you’re at LEGOLAND Florida in Winterhaven, LEGOLAND New York in Goshen, or LEGOLAND California in Carlsbad, tickets can range from $75 -$100 for one person for one day.
+To make it more affordable, here are some tips to help you do LEGOLAND theme parks on your current budget.

-A Go Los Angeles card will get you into way more than LEGOLAND.
-Like Knott’s Berry Farm, Universal Studios, Six Flags and more.
+A Go Los Angeles card will get you into way more than just LEGOLAND California.
+It’ll cover admission to Knott’s Berry Farm, Universal Studios, Six Flags, and more.

 LEGOLAND is included in the Go San Diego card as well.